-The Renewable Energy Center has sponsored research by faculty and students from business, sociology, history, communications, biology, computer science, math, and more.
+The REC has sponsored research by faculty and students from business, sociology, history, communications, biology, computer science, math, and more.
 A sampling of projects are listed below.
 If you are interested in conducting research with the REC, let us know!

 Faculty advisor John Lamertina and students Alex Yeisley and Tim Gaborek took eight weeks in the summer of 2007 to write a computer program, called BREEZE, that automates wind data analysis taking raw data, analyzing it for errors, and producing easily understandable graphs and tables—at the stroke of a button.
 They worked closely with professional meteorologist Ed McCarthy of Wectec, Inc., a California-based firm specializing in meteorological analysis services.
 The graphs they produce, such as the one shown of Mean Average Wind Speed at 3 Different Heights, are identical to those produced by Mr. McCarthy.

 The Anemometer Loan Program gathers data for typically a 12-month period of time.
 Gathering data for only a year produces a question: How does this year compare to other years for wind at or near the proposed site?
 Was it a good year, a bad year or an average year?
 Without a historical context, the program has no way of validating the accuracy of the data.
 The purpose of this project by Dr. John Harris and Kurt Hoffman was to develop a baseline historical wind comparison platform such that present and future ALP sites can have greater confidence in their wind assessment.
 The project analyzed archived wind data for a comparative regional airport, Johnstown Regional Airport, as a validation and correlation measure for collected wind data.